+Welcome to the course!
 Welcome to Math 2090, Number Systems.
 This course is intended for students who do not have a strong background in mathematics, and who typically will take no other courses in mathematics at the university level.
 Most students who take the course are in Education, and thinking about teaching at the elementary level.
-Because of this, education-related themes will appear throughout the course.
+Because of this, educationrelated themes will appear throughout the course.

 There are many of us in this class, coming from many different backgrounds and situations.
+I want my classroom to be as inclusive as possible.
 If the "default settings" for the class don't work for you, please don't hesitate to ask for accommodation.
-Although we are officially "in-person", COVID has not gone away, and I don't expect everyone to be able to physically attend every class.